 Note: In most states, business creation and management is administered by the Secretary of State.
 In this state, it's handled by the New Jersey Division of Revenue, which falls under the NJ Dept of Treasury.
 However, the NJ Secretary of State does provide some resources and support through its Business Action Center.

-The business name you have chosen cannot be used by any other LLC or corporation in the state of New Jersey.
+The business name you have chosen cannot be in use by any other corporation or LLC in the state.
 This is why it's so important to conduct a New Jersey business search before you begin the formation process.

-It’s not enough for your NJ LLC name to be unique.
-It also cannot be similar to the name of a corporation or LLC in New Jersey.
-For example, you cannot use the following factors to say your name is different from the name of another business:
+It’s not enough for your LLC name to be unique.
+It cannot be confusable with the name of any other business in New Jersey either.
+In addition, you cannot use the following factors to differentiate your LLC name from the name of another business: